 The major in neuroscience is available through the Center for Interdisciplinary Studies (CIS).
 You may apply for the major through CIS.

-The neuroscience major's curriculum development efforts align with recommendations from the Faculty for Undergraduate Neuroscience.
-This major introduces you to a field of science that has experienced an explosion of information and technological innovation.
-The major provides you with an opportunity to explore another dimension of our humanity–the biological substrate of all our moral and mental faculties.
+The curriculum development efforts align with recommendations from the Faculty for Undergraduate Neuroscience.
+This major introduces you to a field of science that has experienced an explosion of information and technological innovation and provides you with an opportunity to explore the biological substrate of all our moral and mental faculties.

 As a neuroscience student, you'll have a variety of career paths available to you, including neuroscience research and education, medicine, law, clinical neuropsychology, physical therapy, drug rehabilitation, pharmaceutical or biomedical marketing, journalism, computer science, and K-12 education.

 If you're interested in a neuroscience major, you should discuss plans with the CIS director.
 If your ideas seem appropriate, you'll be invited to submit a proposal outlining the major, identifying potential advisers and detailing the area in which your senior thesis (a requirement for all majors) will be done.